-The information herein on "Frozen Shoulder: Stiffness and Pain of the Shoulder Joint" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Frozen Shoulder: Stiffness and Pain of the Shoulder Joint" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 For individuals wanting to improve their fitness routine can incorporating wearable weights and knowing how… Read More

 Many individuals attribute to some degree, their neck or back pain to unhealthy posture.
 Can… Read More

 For individuals having difficulty moving or functioning normally due to injury, surgery, or illness, can… Read More